tomerweller/tomerweller.github.io/_posts/2016-06-24-reagent-import-react-components-from-npm.md

 Moving to Clojurescript and Reagent has been amazing in many ways but I just couldn't wrap my head around a comparable import flow.

-The flow I will describe below employs NPM as a dependency manager and Webpack as a build tool.
+The workflow I will describe employs NPM as a dependency manager and Webpack as a build tool.
 The build artifact is added as an external Javascript dependency to an otherwise (pretty) standard Leinnnigen build process.

 This solution does not use Cljsjs in anyway.